K-Parshuram/Rathod-demo/README.md

 # Rathod-demo
-This is my first repository
+This is my first Git Repository.
+Author-Parsha Rathod